 - TL;DR:

-- Understanding Google Ads Budgeting
+- Understanding How Google Ads Budgets Work

 - Factors That Influence Your Google Ads Budget